 Bacharach’s CARF-Accredited comprehensive inpatient rehabilitation program (sometimes called “acute” medical rehabilitation) is the most intensive, most comprehensive rehabilitation available.
-It consists of three hours of individualized interdisciplinary therapy each day under the guidance of a physiatrist-designed plan of care.
+It consists of three hours of individualized interdisciplinary therapy five days per week under the guidance of a physiatrist-designed plan of care.

 Comprehensive inpatient rehabilitation is the most intensive therapy program available.
 Provided by an interdisciplinary team, treatment includes physical therapy, occupational therapy, rehabilitation nursing, case management and often speech and language therapy.